 What should you do if you are faced with wage garnishment?
 There are steps to prevent garnishment, and you have options even if a creditor is already garnishing your wages.

-Because the laws (http://codes.ohio.gov/orc/2716) are complicated, your best bet is to seek legal advice.
+Because the Ohio laws are complicated, your best bet is to seek legal advice for wage garnishment removal.
 The skilled and seasoned Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer understand that financial problems can happen to even the most well-intentioned people.
 We offer a free consultation to evaluate your financial situation and develop a plan to stop garnishment and even get garnished wages returned through bankruptcy.

 When Can Creditors Garnish Your Wages in Ohio?

 Creditors can garnish your wages only if they first sue you in court and obtain a judgment for money damages.
 There are some exceptions, and creditors do not need a court judgment to garnish wages for:

 - Unpaid income taxes – federal, state, and local

 - Court-ordered child support and child support arrears

 How Can I Stop Garnishment by a Debt Collector?